-The EU GDPR shift has business in a bit of a fit to say things mildly.
+The EU GDPR shift has business in a bit of a fit, to say things mildly.
 Further, the impact of combining Blockchain and GDPR has tied some technology-focused solutions in knots.

 The impacts of GDPR can’t be underestimated – but they can be mitigated.
-If you’re looking to understand the issues, I find this Wired UK article to be a pretty solid explainer of GDPR.
+If you want to understand the issues, I find this Wired UK article to be a pretty solid explainer of GDPR.

 Blockchain and GDPR

-Right to Be Forgotten
+Right to Be Forgotten.

-A proper system anchors information to a ledger but does not put the actual information in the ledger.
-Further it uses unique pairwise identifiers to ensure that there is minimal correlation risk.
-This means you and your bank would have completely unique set of identifiers that are meaningless to anyone else.
-If you sever the relationship you just stop acknowledging that identifier, assuming you’ve done your homework.
+A proper system anchors information to a ledger but does not put the actual data in the ledger.
+Further, it uses unique pairwise identifiers to ensure minimal correlation risk, which means you and your bank would have a unique set of identifiers that are meaningless to anyone else.
+If you sever the relationship, you stop acknowledging that identifier, assuming you’ve done your homework.

-Don’t Write Personally Identifiable Information (PII) To The Blockchain
+Don’t Write Personally Identifiable Information (PII) To The Blockchain.

 How Do I Know You Forgot Me?

-- If you have used a blockchain properly your Blockchain and GDPR problem may not be too bad.
+- If you have used a blockchain properly, your Blockchain and GDPR problem may not be too bad.

-- If you have written PII to the ledger how can you tell me that it is “gone”?
-Was it initially encrypted so only you and I could see it, and if so can we destroy our keys?
+- If you have written PII to the ledger, how can you tell me it is “gone”?
+Was it initially encrypted so only you and I could see it, and if so, can we destroy our keys?

-The question here is whether or not your company can answer the question “did you really forget me?”.
+The question here is whether or not your company can answer the question, “did you really forget me?”.

 What Will You Do About GDPR?

-- tech people speak “geek” not “board speak” – translation, even using Google Translate, isn’t good.
+- Tech people speak “geek,” not “board speak” – translation, even using Google Translate, isn’t good.

 So what can a company do about Blockchain and GDPR?